 She is a musician: the guitarist, and vocalist of Hang on the Box.
 Gia is constantly involved in many musical projects.

-Gia is the singer of China’s first all-girl punk band Hang on the Box, battled Beijing’s sexist rock norms.
-Hang On The Box formed in the summer of 1998 in Beijing China.
+Gia is the singer of China’s first all-girl punk band Hang on the Box, who battled Beijing’s sexist rock norms.
+Hang On The Box was formed in the summer of 1998 in Beijing China.
 At that time Vocalist Gia W (Wang Yue), guitarist Yang Fan, bass player Yilina and drummer Shenggy (Shen Jing).
-The band is wildly regarded as one of the most popular and well respect bands in Hong Kong, Taiwan, and China Mainland.
+The band is wildly regarded as one of the most popular and well respected bands in Hong Kong, Taiwan, and China Mainland.
 Gia moved into fashion becoming a fashion designer, but her true love for music drove her back in search to try and new and different sounds.
 She is running many musical projects, she plays Electronic orchestra with a group called “OV” and makes new songs with “Punkgia” and “Gia Wang”.

 How and when did you develop your passion for music?
 Did your family support you when they knew you wanted to start this career?

 They understand me now and support me very much.
 It can be said that without my parents’ support, I could not keep going on it.
 It is very difficult in China.
 Of course, at first, when I was in high school, they didn’t understand.
 In their opinion, choosing to start a rock band was very risky.
 You couldn’t get a stable job and life security.
 And of course, I think that’s true in this sense, that if you choose a career that you love, you have to sacrifice.
 From 2011 to 2016, I was engaged in the fashion industry.
 At first, I started a fashion brand with my partner Adong.
 Since 2013, I started my own brand Gia Wang as a designer.
 But I found that I still belonged to music, so I went back to music, and if you say passion, I discovered that music is the greatest gift God has given me.